 There’s a lot more that goes into the attraction of masculinity and femininity.
 But simply put, you must be a man of value.

-Having a men’s coach will accelerate your progress of becoming a strong masculine man.
+Having a men’s coach will accelerate your progress in becoming a strong masculine man.
 You’ll escape the victim mentality by learning to take full responsibility for your life.
 You’ll learn to accept your past and current circumstances and using it to your advantage.